adamcarrier/adamcarrier-forestry-site/README.md

 # Personal site Forestry.io theme

 Hi there!
 This repo contains the template files for my personal [Forestry.io](https://forestry.io/) site at [AdamCarrier.com](https://adamcarrier.com/).
-It uses a [hugo](https://gohugo.io) theme based on the [Jekyll](http://jekyllrb.com) theme of the same name.
-Just seemed like a good starting theme.
+It uses [Hugo](https://gohugo.io) and a heavily modified copy of the [Hyde starter theme](https://github.com/forestryio/hyde-hugo-starter), based on the [Jekyll](http://jekyllrb.com) theme of the same name.
+Hyde just seemed like a good place to start.

 FWIW, my personal site is deployed and hosted by [Netlify](https://www.netlify.com/).